Ryan82924/Repository/README.md

 # To-Facts
 <!--[My Notes](notes.md)

 For the AWS Section.
 I learned a lot about how to set up a web server on the Amazon cloud.
 I learned that there are a lot of different types of domains.
 There are also a lot of rules you can use in the records sections which helps control the routing.
 This is somewhat similar to the redirects in WordPress.
-However it is a little bit different in that these rules can form the basis of the site and the site cannot always function without them. -->
+However it is a little bit different in that these rules can form the basis of the site and the site cannot always function without them.

+For the HTML section I learned a lot about using html to group components together, specifically making list like structuers.
+I learned that sometimes instead of using unordered lists or other actual list components its better to make div groups that are grouped together because it allows more functionality.
+I also learned a bit about HTML semantics.
+Such as sectioning div groups and other items and using nav around links.

+For the CSS section I learned a lot about using styling to make HTML components pretty.
+I learned that there are certain subtle differences that can give you the results you need.
+Like setting height to 100vh expands the height to fill screen while setting it to 100% doesn't.
+(Which I guess makes sense since vh = view height) I also learned a lot about CSS components and using them to get results on the HTMl components that look good.

+For the React Part 1 I learned about using nav links to set up routing as a single page application.
+I also learned about establishing each HTML component as a React componen.
+-->

 To-Facts is an application that gives unique, interesting facts pulled from the internet after the completion of a task.
 To-Facts helps users to be able to keep track of items on their to-do list while also helping motivate them to complete these items through a reward system that gives an interesting fact upon the completion of a task.